 Access and Storage

 Although the library is acquiring information resources in electronic formats at an increasing rate, its physical collections continue to grow and to require shelving within finite space.
 The library is committed to enabling efficient access to its collections in ways that best serve the research and teaching needs of faculty and students.
 The most-used materials are located on site in the library.
-Books, journals and other materials that are less in demand are available from local or regional storage facilities.
+Books, journals and other materials that are less in demand are available from UC’s regional storage facilities.
 Newly acquired print materials are a priority for location onsite.
 Selection criteria for alternative storage vary by subject, but typical factors for older print books include imprint date and circulation history.
 Print journals for which access and preservation are secure in a permanent online archive such as JSTOR may be relocated offsite or withdrawn.
 Print books may be withdrawn if the equivalent online versions have been purchased by the library and licensed with perpetual access.

-Alternative storage facilities for low-use UCSB Library collection materials consist of local offsite library annexes and the Southern Regional Library Facility (SRLF), UC's shared high-density storage building that serves the five southern campuses of the university.
-Both SRLF and the Northern Regional Library Facility (NRLF), which serves the northern UC campuses, provide a secure, climate-controlled environment that is designed to preserve physical collections.
-The shared regional storage infrastructure enables the UC libraries to store, manage, preserve, and provide access to low-use collection materials economically, and thus devote a greater portion of limited local onsite shelving space to newer and high-demand items.
+For alternative storage of low-use UCSB Library collection materials, the library relies on the Southern Regional Library Facility (SRLF), UC's shared high-density storage building in Los Angeles.
+Both SRLF and the UC’s Northern Regional Library Facility (NRLF, in Richmond) provide a secure, climate-controlled environment that is designed to preserve physical collections.
+The shared regional storage infrastructure enables the UC libraries to store, manage, preserve, and provide expedited access to low-use collection materials economically, and thus devote a greater portion of limited onsite shelving space to newer and high-demand items.
 Materials deposited at the two UC shared facilities are persistent, meaning they cannot be withdrawn from the collections.
-Most are available to UCSB faculty and students for one-year loan, which can be renewed.
-Collection items stored locally in the library's annex facilities may be requested for loan via the UCSB Library Search.
+Most are available to UCSB faculty and students on request within 1-2 working days, and may be checked out for a 1-year, renewable loan.

 Along with the other UC libraries, the UCSB Library also participates in WEST (Western Regional Storage Trust), a collaborative program to archive, share, preserve, and provide access to retrospective print journals of member academic libraries throughout the western US.